 We have an additional new link under ‘sources’ to ‘The Hamilton Manuscripts‘.
 ‘The Hamilton Manuscripts,’ covers, in addition to several Hamilton lines, families of Upper Ards in County Down, including Maxwells and some Wallaces, as well as parts of the Campbells of Skeldon.

 Combined with the link to the heritage centre site for Down by Ros-Davies, these several items now comprise a nearly complete group of County Down related materials that cover four generations and more of Scots families in County Down, one of the leading counties for eventual migration of Scots-Irish to the U.S. in the 18th century.

 The following family history names are mostly in Celia’s late mother’s family history.
 They are mostly Scottish, with some Irish, French, Welsh and Native American (from anglicized records, e.g. Sizemore).
 I continue to research them with the goal of getting all of her lines back to European branches and places where they originated just before emigration.
 For the Scottish names, for those who passed through Northern Ireland, the point of origin I want is actually Scotland.
 The completed history will include Northern Ireland, along with the various colonies/states in what is now the U.S., as well as the last place in Scotland.
 Also, many of the “English,” are actually Cornish or from the Welsh or Scottish borderlands with Welsh or Scottish ancestry.

-For communications regarding the information in this site and contributions to this site send me an email: email@example.com
+If you need more information about this site or have contributions or it, send me an email: firstname.lastname@example.org